Please use a modern browser to fully experience our website, such as the newest versions of Edge, Chrome, Firefox or Safari etc.

 The heaviest exporters are also at risk, since the establishment of large, mechanised farming schemes could lead to land cover change, a reduction in biodiversity and social problems in the affected communities.

 The researchers say more research is needed when it comes to the relatively new phenomenon of land acquisitions, in order to fully understand potential risks within the network.
 Emma Johansson, a PhD student at Lund University and co-author of the study, has done field work in Tanzania, and stresses the need for qualitative studies.

 ”This study is highly quantitative, but you also need a bottom-up approach to examine what’s actually happening on the ground.
 Going forward, I want to look at the real impact of these investments on a local level”, Emma concludes.

-The researchers used the tools of network science to analyze the most comprehensive data on land acquisition available, by combining information from two sources, the Land Matrix and GRAIN, to analyze nearly 1400 land trade deals.
+The researchers used the tools of network science to analyse the most comprehensive data on land acquisition available, by combining information from two sources, the Land Matrix and GRAIN, to analyse nearly 1400 land trade deals.
 Network science has been used in previous studies in fields as diverse as brain function, international finance, and human migration to explore the patterns of connection between elements in a complex system.
-This approach has recently been adopted as a way to quantify the increasingly globalized nature of trade in natural resources such as water used for agricultural production.
+This approach has recently been adopted as a way to quantify the increasingly globalised nature of trade in natural resources such as water used for agricultural production.